• How long does the process take?

 • How do I get scheduled to take the Exam?

-After your documentation has been accepted, you will receive an email from a Certification Administrator with several dates to choose from to be scheduled to take the exam.
+After your application and documents have been accepted, you will receive an email from an SCA Certification Administrator with several dates to choose from to be scheduled to take the exam.
 You must select one of these dates.
+Failure to select a date within the 6-month period will constitute a failed exam.
+Likewise, a no-show during your exam date will also constitute a failed exam.

 • What happens if I fail the Exam?